Thoracic manifestations of systemic lupus erythematosus can be variable.

 Refer to the article on hydrocephalus vs atrophy for more details on how to differentiate both entities.

-Ventriculoperitoneal (VP) shunts are a device used to shunt cerebrospinal fluid in the treatment of non-obstructive hydrocephalus.
+Ventriculoperitoneal (VP) shunts are a device used to shunt cerebrospinal fluid in the treatment of hydrocephalus.

 The differential diagnosis for a vertebral body mass is broad and may range from a completely benign, sclerotic enostosis (bone island) to a malignant primary bone tumour.